yoyurec/logseq-awesome-styler/README.md

     --cp-blue: #2c89d9;
 }
 ```

+## What is Logseq?
+Logseq is a privacy-first, open-source knowledge base.
+Visit https://logseq.com for more information.

 ## Support
 If you have any questions, issues or feature request, use the issue submission on GitHub: https://github.com/yoyurec/logseq-solarized-extended-theme/issues